Orchestrate-AI/community-extensions/GitHub-AddIssueComment/README.md

 ## Security Considerations

 - The GitHub App's private key is sensitive information.
-Ensure it's securely passed to the extension and not logged or exposed.
+Ensure it's securely passed to the extension as part of the input message and not logged or exposed.
 - The extension uses JWT for authentication with GitHub, which is a secure method for GitHub App authentication.

 ## Error Handling